SeeDayssam/autoweb.sh/README.md

 # autoweb.sh

-this script automate some web hacking tools
+# this script automate some web hacking tools such as:

+assetfinder, amass, httprobe, subjack, nmap, waybackurls, gowitness

-first install the setup.sh and run it with:
+# first install the setup.sh and run it with:

 chmod +x setup.sh
 sudo ./setup.sh

-and then run the run.sh:
+# then run the run.sh:

  chmod +x run.sh
  ./run.sh <example.com>